 Bright and beautiful

 L’Orangerie is a bright and beautiful space.
-The vibrant colours and artistic talent on show means it’s impossible not to dart around in a somewhat manic fashion.
+The vibrant colours and artistic talent on show mean it’s impossible not to dart around in a somewhat manic fashion.
 That’s what I did, anyway.
-Do pick your jaw up off the floor, though.
-No on wants you slobbering on their priceless artworks.
+Do pick your jaw up off the floor, though because no one wants you slobbering on their priceless artworks.

 The museum is open all year round and an adult ticket will set you back a very reasonable EU9.